Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Thai red curry represents the essence of Thai cuisine.
-It has a fiery red colour and complex layers of spice.
-Red curry originated in the central plains of Thailand.
-The blend of fresh herbs, coconut milk and spices creates a unique balance of sweetness and richness.
+Thai red curry is a quintessential dish in Thai cuisine, known for its vibrant red color and intricate layers of spices.
+Originating in the central plains of Thailand, this curry combines fresh herbs, coconut milk, and a variety of spices, resulting in a unique balance of sweetness and richness.

 This dish’s hallmark red is as a result of dried red chili peppers which was introduced to Thailand in the 16th century through Portuguese traders.